Enterprise-Neurosystem/Governing-Board-Minutes/README.md

 # Governing-Board-Minutes
+The README of this repository contains the official community charter of Enterprise NeuroSystems Group.
-This repository contains the minutes of the meetings of the Governance Board of the Enterprise NueroSystems Group Governance
+Contents in the main branch of hte repository contain munutes of the Governing Board Members.

+Governance

 ## Governing Board Members -- based on elections conducted on January 7th 2022